Tickets vs. Citations: What’s the Difference?

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-If a police officer catches you violating a traffic law, such as speeding or running a stop sign, they’ll likely issue a written document known as a ticket, or citation.
+If a police officer catches you violating a traffic law, such as speeding or running a stop sign, they’ll likely issue a written document known as a ticket or citation.
 The two terms are interchangeable.
-Depending on the type of traffic infraction you commit, the consequences you face range from paying a small fine for minor violations to potential jail time for more severe offenses.
+Depending on the type of traffic infraction you commit, your consequences range from paying a small fine for minor violations to potential jail time for more severe offenses.

-Here’s what you need to know about the different types of citations, what to do if you get one, and how they might affect your car insurance premiums.
+Here’s what you need to know about the different types of citations, what to do if you get one, and how they might affect your ability to find cheap car insurance premiums.

 Quick Facts